Share

 Key Takeaways

-• Fast Track Move is CVOR-certified and WSIB-covered, which satisfies the insurance requirements at virtually all North York condo buildings
+• Fast Track Move is CVOR-certified and [WSIB](https://www.wsib.ca)-covered, satisfying insurance requirements at virtually all North York buildings

 Free Estimate